ember-learn/ember-blog/source/2020-04-17-the-ember-times-issue-144.md

 Do you want to be part of these efforts to help modern Ember apps become accessible?

 Then be sure join the **#st-a11y strike team** on the [Ember Discord chat](https://discordapp.com/invite/emberjs)!
 The recently founded strike team for creating an **accessible JavaScript framework** has already put together a [detailed list of issues to work on](https://github.com/emberjs/rfcs/issues/595) and is counting on your support.
+On top of that, there are several accessibility-related issues in **ember-template-lint** that could use your help, so if tooling is your thing, please [check out the issues on Github](https://github.com/ember-template-lint/ember-template-lint/issues) and see if there's a rule you can help write!

-If you have the time and interest to help out, [join the team today](https://discordapp.com/invite/emberjs)!
+For more ideas, questions and discussion around a11y-related work, [join the strike team in the #st-a11y channel today](https://discordapp.com/invite/emberjs)!

 ---